allegroflare/allegro_flare/documentation/tutorials/Achievements.md

 ### Adding Achievements to Your Game

-This is awesome.
 We've created our custom achievement.
 Now, in order to actually get it to work, we're going to have to 1) install `Achievements` into our main game and then 2) add the `MyCollectedTenBarleyAchievement` to the list of achievements that our game is checking for.
 Lucky for us, these are both really easy.

 ### 1) Install `Achievements`